 Are their environmental benefits to decluttering?

-Yes!
-The more willing you are to live a life free of the purchase of unnecessary goods, the more you uphold the preservation of limited resources.
+A thousand times yes!
+The more willing you are to live a life free of unnecessary purchases, the more likely you are to uphold the preservation of limited resources.

 Our earth does not produce infinitely.